• Home

 It’s alignment.

-Give Where You Live helps generosity move closer to home — with intention, clarity, and shared stewardship.
+Give Where You Live is about helping generosity move closer to home — guided by intention, clarity, and shared stewardship.

 What the Initiative Does